The Elevator Speech Worksheet

 Give your secret sauce a name to make it more real, for example, "Community Impact Model".
 Instead of "model" you can use nouns like effect, paradigm, playbook, framework, etc.

 Now, tell a specific story about an actual situation where your secret sauce created a positive outcome.
 A common mistake at this point is giving just another summary.
 Instead, offer concreteness: Begin the story with a dramatic obstacle.
 Show how your secret sauce overcomes it and creates a happy ending.
-Take listeners to a concrete moment in time.
-Feature a specific person, with a name, and maybe even a description of what they looked and sounded like at that point.
+Add "signs of realness."
+For example, take listeners to a concrete moment in time.
+Or feature a specific person, with a name, and maybe even a description of what they looked and sounded like at that point.

 Begin with words like “here’s a story that shows how well our approach works.”